ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 id: UUID4       # Unique identifier for the file upload
 box_id: UUID4   # The ID of the FileUploadBox this FileUpload belongs to
 completed: bool # Whether or not the file upload has finished
 state: str      # The state of the FileUpload.
-Either "init", "inbox", or "archived"
+Either "init", "inbox", "cancelled", "failed", or "archived"
-state_updated: UTCDatetime  # Timestamp of when state was update
+state_updated: UTCDatetime  # Timestamp of when state was updated
 alias: str      # The submitted alias from the metadata (unique within the box)
 decrypted_sha256: str   # SHA-256 checksum of the unencrypted file content
 decrypted_size: int     # The size of the unencrypted file